stark1tty/awesome-PhD/README.md

 - [KEEPING CURRENT WITH RSS](https://libguides.asu.edu/keepcurrent/KeepCurrentRSSFeeds): ASU library guide to keeping current with academic articles using RSS, with specific instructions for major publishers.
 - [RESEARCHER APP](https://www.researcher-app.com/): With over 19,000 sources, including peer-reviewed journals, preprints, blogs, universities, podcasts and Live events across 10 research areas, you'll never miss what's important to you.
 - [RSSHUB](https://github.com/DIYgod/RSSHub): RSSHub is an open source, easy to use, and extensible RSS feed generator.
 It's capable of generating RSS feeds from pretty much everything.
+- [RSS COMPARISON CHART](https://en.wikipedia.org/wiki/Comparison_of_feed_aggregators): Wikipedia has a comparison chart that shows many available options for RSS applicaitons.
 - [RSS FOR POST-TWITTER NEWS AND WEB MONITORING](https://researchbuzz.me/2023/07/06/rss-2/): RSS guide for researcher by ResearchBuzz.
 - [RSS GIZMOS](https://rssgizmos.com/): RSS feeds are a vital part of keeping up with news and current events.
 They provide a consolidated view of content from various websites, allowing you to stay updated without visiting individual sites.
 Further, you can aggregate all kinds of data, whether it be from news, podcasts, or even archive collections.
 RSS feeds give you the power to set up and control your own information flow -- you get to make your own algorithm for the things you want to see from the sources you want to follow.
 RSS Gizmos offers tools to create, find, and use RSS feeds better.
 - [PUBLONS](https://publons.com/about/home/): Use Publons to keep up with all your peer-reviews and publications - it can also be linked to your [ORCID](https://orcid.org/).
-- [RSS COMPARISON CHART](https://en.wikipedia.org/wiki/Comparison_of_feed_aggregators): Wikipedia has a comparison chart that shows many available options for RSS applicaitons.
+- [SCIENCE-JOURNAL-FEEDS](https://github.com/sg-s/science-journal-feeds): The biggest publicly available list of RSS feeds from scientific/academic journals.
+- [STORK](https://www.storkapp.me/): Paper alerts via email per keyword.

 #### Reading Guides
 - [ART OF READING A JOURNAL ARTICLE](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3687192/):